 Secondly, we want the Lexicon to be something of a research “home base” for Harry Potter fans.
 That’s why we’re adding links to other sources to our pages, so that a fan can start at the Lexicon to look up a topic, then follow the other links offered to the Harry Potter Wiki, the Harry Potter Companion, and other sites to get additional information.

 Lastly, we’ve added a section to every page for commentary and other non-canon information.
 The editors are encouraged to add their own thoughts and to discuss fan theories or controversies.
 The commentary sections are clearly set apart from the rest of the page to remind users that the information is not canon.
 Harry Potter fans are some of the most creative, thoughtful, inquisitive, and insightful human beings on this planet and a site which hopes to be a “home base” for fan research on various topics should include a place for that creative thinking to be presented.
-In the near future, we will be adding a place for comments so that our users can add their thoughts and insights.
+Each page also includes a place for comments so that our users can add their thoughts and insights.

 The Lexicon will never be finished.
 We’re constantly updating, editing, fixing, and correcting.
 The new site includes almost all the information from the original Lexicon.
 Most of the text from that site needs to be reformatted and updated for the new site.
 That’s an ongoing process, so please bear with us.
 We are a team of about 15 editors from all over the world which might seem like a lot but really isn’t, considering the vast amount of information we’re managing.

 What about the future?
-Well, we have a lot of plans for the site, including adding a place for users to comment at the bottom of every page and perhaps even a way for users to add their own personal tags to allow them to collect entries for their own reference.
+Well, we have a lot of plans for the site, including adding a way for users to add their own personal tags to allow them to collect entries for their own reference.
 We’re constantly adding commentary and web links (and welcome suggestions from our users).
-The Lexicon was the first site to offer a comprehensive timeline of the Potter universe — Warner Bros even used the Lexicon’s timeline for their DVD extras on the original films — so we are planning to unveil a new and amazing timeline feature very soon.
+The Lexicon was the first site to offer a comprehensive timeline of the Potter universe — Warner Bros even used the Lexicon’s timeline for their DVD extras on the original films — so we are constantly updating and adding to the timeline feature.
 We have some other ideas for improvements which we are sure fans will really love, but we’ll keep those to ourselves until they’re ready to show you.

 One more note: For now, we’re also keeping ads off the site.
 If we can generate enough support through Patreon and the Amazon link on the support page, we’ll keep it that way.
 The Lexicon is currently being paid for out of pocket by a few people and we do need to make sure we can get those bills paid by revenue from the site itself in the near future.
 Please consider pledging a little to help out, even if it’s just a dollar a month, or using the Amazon link as your entrance into shopping on Amazon.